OpenSecuritySummit/oss2020/content/training/week-2/CISO-and-Risk-Management/supply-chain-attacks-the-rise-of-the-third-party-poopers.md

 ---
-title        : Supply Chain Attacks:The rise of the Third Party Poopers type         : training-session track        : CISO and Risk Management topics       :                    # for example ["GDPR"]
+title        : "Supply Chain Attacks : The rise of the Third Party Poopers" type         : training-session track        : CISO and Risk Management topics       :                    # for example ["GDPR"]